bobbimanners/Applecorn/README.md

 `*COPY <listspec> <*objspec*>` - Copy file(s).
 There are two forms of the `*COPY` command:
   - `*COPY <objspec> <*objspec*>` - Copy a single file.
 The first argument must refer to a file and the second can be a file or a directory.
     If the target file exists and is writeable it will be overwritten.
     If a directory is specified as the destination then the file will be copied into the directory using the same filename.
 No wildcards are allowed in the source filename in this case.
 An example of this type of usage is `*COPY TEXT/ABC.TXT ../BACKUPS/ABC.BACKUP.TXT`
   - `*COPY <listspec> <*objspec*>` - Copy multiple files.
 The first argument refers to a list of files, specified using wildcards.
 The second argument must refer to a directory.
 All the files included in the wildcard pattern will be copied into the destination directory.
 For example of copying multiple files is `*COPY :71/DOCS/*.TXT :72/TEXTDIR`
+  - Recall that `@` or `.` may be used to specify the current working directory, while `^` or `..` may be used to specify the parent directory.

 `*FX a[,x,y]` - invokes `OSBYTE` MOS calls.